transparency-dev/trillian-tessera/README.md

 Synchronous Integration is provided by [`tessera.IntegrationAwaiter`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera#IntegrationAwaiter).
 This allows personality calls to `Add` to block until the new leaf is integrated into the tree.

+## Lifecyles

+### Appender

+This is the most common lifecycle mode.
+Appender allows the personality to add leaves, which will be sequenced contiguously with any prefix that the log has already committed to.

+This can be configured via [`tessera.NewAppender`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera@main#NewAppender).

+### Migration Target

+This mode is used when either:
+ - the log is being operated as a mirror of another log
+ - the log is being migrated from one location to another

+This can be configured via [`tessera.NewMigrationTarget`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera@main#NewMigrationTarget).

 ## Contributing